By Olalekan Waheed Adigun

 Op–ed pieces and contributions are the opinions of the writers only and do not represent the opinions of Y!/YNaija

-Olalekan Waheed ADIGUN is a political analyst and independent political strategist for wide range of individuals, organisations and campaigns.
-He writes from Lagos, Nigeria.
-He blogs at http://olalekanadigun.com/ and [email protected] He is also the author of the book, Witnessing the Change.
+Olalekan Waheed ADIGUN is a political risk analyst and independent political strategist for wide range of individuals, organisations and campaigns.
+He is based in Lagos, Nigeria.
+His write-ups can be viewed on his website http://olalekanadigun.com/ Tel: +2348136502040, +2347081901080